-As with the vertical component of the solar peculiar motion, if the adopted value of $v_X^{\odot} = -10 \text{ km s}^{-1}$ were incorrect, the median $v_R$ would deviate from zero.
-The variance of the median $v_R$ for samples of nearby M stars (subselected by distance and color) is 0.5 km s-1, which is an upper limit on the error in the adopted value of $v_X^{\odot}$ .
+As with the vertical component of the solar peculiar motion, if the adopted value of $v_X^{\odot} = -10 \text{ km s}^{-1}$ were incorrect, the median v_R would deviate from zero.
+The root-mean-square scatter of the median v_R for subsamples of nearby M stars selected by distance and color is 0.5 km s-1, which is an upper limit on the error in the adopted value of v_X^{\odot} .
 This result, which is based on the full three-dimensional velocity distribution, agrees well with results from indirect statistical deprojection methods using only proper motions (Dehnen 1998; Fuchs et al. 2009).

-For both blue and red disk stars, the extrapolation of the median $v{\phi}$ to Z=0 gives $-205 \text{ km s}^{-1}$ .
-Since we corrected stellar velocities for an assumed solar motion of $-225 \text{ km s}^{-1}$ , this implies that the Y component of the Sun's velocity relative to the bulk motion of stars in the solar neighborhood is $20 \text{ km s}^{-1}$ , in agreement with the recent results obtained by Fuchs et al. (2009) for the same data set.
-A similar value was obtained by

-Dehnen & Binney (1998) for their subsample of red stars within 100 pc.
+For both blue and red disk stars, the extrapolation of the median v{φ} to Z = 0yields -205 km s^{-1} .
+Since we corrected stellar velocities for an assumed solar motion of -225 km s^{-1} , this implies that the Y component of the Sun's velocity relative to the bulk motion of stars in the solar neighborhood is 20 km s-1, in agreement with recent results obtained by Fuchs et al. (2009) for the same data set.
+A similar value was obtained by Dehnen & Binney (1998) for their4 subsample of red stars within 100 pc.